Implementation of the CCS Directive

 An Information Exchange Group has been established to organise an exchange of information between the competent authorities of the Member States and to promote a coherent implementation of the CCS Directive throughout the EU.

-The four guidance documents, mainly addressed to the competent authorities and to relevant stakeholders, elaborate on key provisions of the CCS Directive.
-The first guidance document outlines a CO2 storage life cycle risk management framework, whereas the other three address in more detail issues such as the characterisation of the storage complex, CO2 stream composition, monitoring and corrective measures, the criteria for transfer of responsibility to the Member State, and financial security.
+The guidance documents, mainly addressed to the competent authorities and to relevant stakeholders, elaborate on key provisions of the CCS Directive.
+The first guidance document outlines a CO2 storage life cycle risk management framework.The other three address in more detail issues such as the characterisation of the storage complex, CO2 stream composition, monitoring and corrective measures, the criteria for transfer of responsibility to the Member State, and financial security.

 These documents have been discussed with experts from Member States and key stakeholders, including industry, research community and NGOs.

-The CCS Directive requires the Member States to make CO2 storage permit applications available to the Commission within one month of their receipt.
+The CCS Directive requires the Member States to make CO2 storage permit applications available to the Commission within one month of receiving them.
 Member States have to provide the Commission with draft storage permits and any other related material that the competent authority has taken into consideration to decide on the award of a permit.

 The Commission may provide a non-binding Opinion on the draft storage permit within four months of its receipt.

-On 28 February 2012 the Commission adopted its first such Opinion (see "Documentation"), on the draft permit for the permanent storage of CO2 offshore on the Dutch continental shelf.
+The first such Opinion was adopted in February 2012 on the draft permit for the permanent storage of CO2 offshore on the Dutch continental shelf.